mwinkens/haproxy-agent/README.md

 ### Start options

-The programm itself has just a few start options, where every argument except of the nagios path are optional:
+The program itself has just a few start options, where every argument except of the module path are optional.
+The agent comes with its own buildin modules, do you can use `buildins` for this.

 ```
-python3 agent.py -host 0.0.0.0 -p 3000 -c haproxy-agent.ini /lib/nagios/plugins
+python3 agent.py -host 0.0.0.0 -p 3000 -c haproxy-agent.ini buildins
 ```

 Note: The arguments directly given to the agent overwrite the haproxy-agent.ini file configuration!